Transfer Guidelines: Colorado Mountain College (CMC) Bachelor of Applied Science (BAS) in Integrated Media

 • Practice professional workflows such as project intake, production planning, and delivery

-• Develop portfolio-ready work alongside academic study
+• Develop portfolio-ready work while completing a bachelor’s degree.

 Participation in iWorks supports students in translating academic learning into professional experience.